bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

 function is to operate.
 This allows the user to specify a Group and have Larch use the `.energy` and `.mu` attributes of the group in the function.
 While this is fine, my personal preference is not to use this convention.
-For one thing, it seems more clear to me to specify the energy and mu arrays.
+For one thing, it seems more clear to me explicitly to specify the energy and mu arrays.
 For another, it allows the user to use Group attributes with names other than `.energy` and `.mu` as the arguments for the `mback` function.
 Those attribute names are not guaranteed when using Larch's `read_ascii` function or some of its other IO functionality.